rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 - Metric values - The alert triggers when the value of a specified metric crosses a threshold you assign in either direction
 - Activity log events - An alert can trigger on every event, or, only when certain events occurs

-We will setup a simple Activity log alert.
+You will setup a simple Activity log alert.

 <br>